QuestionableProject/native-html-css-js/README.md

 `Fashion` - A college mockup made with <a href="https://github.com/Tonight11">Tonight</a>.
 The layout was provided from the Internet. -> https://fashionprofect123.netlify.app/

+`Silent-Moon` - A mobile application for a website.
+Resolution from 300 to 1000.

 ## People who have been fully or partially involved in projects
 ### All the people who participated in the projects are also marked in the description